RSU Planning/Strategy

 Last updated

-Like most things in life, having a well thought out plan for your RSUs helps ensure you consider all (or at least the most important) factors, make better decisions, and minimize regret.
+Like most things in life, having a well thought out plan for your RSUs helps ensure you consider all (or at least the most important) factors, make better decisions, and .
 You plan is unique -- to you, to your financial resources/needs/goals, to your company dynamics, and more.
 But the process to create a plan is generally somewhat straight forward:

-Create a financial plan (if not done already).
+(if not done already).
 This gives you a well-considered "roadmap" for your financial life and goals.
 Your stock-comp can/may play an important role in this (depending on your situation), but your stock comp is an input to your financial plan (not vice versa)

 Consider how your RSUs tie into/impact your financial plan.
 What is the current and potential future value of your RSUs, what are your financial resources and goals, and how can the value of your RSUs help you achieve your goals?